Prometheu52/Szakdolgozat/README.md

-# Automation tool to setup a LEMP serven on Linux Mint Cinnamon edition
+# Automation tool to setup a LEMP serven under Linux Mint Cinnamon edition

 This is a thesis project, and it's not intended for use in production!